Tech-projects-upGrad/upstac-solution/README.md

 # Introduction
 This learning path helps you deploy microservice architecture based UPSTAC application on AWS ECS.
-This application uses MySQL database ,Frontend is in reactjs and Backend microservice's are written in springboot.
+This application uses MySQL database ,frontend is in reactJS and backend microservice's are written in springboot.

 <img width="555" alt="upstacservices" src="https://user-images.githubusercontent.com/77958988/113501372-28cf8180-9542-11eb-9f1b-1a0af674c3d1.png">